rielvis/game-design-theory/sections/0-preparation/2-market-conditions.md

 > _CAC = marketing costs ÷ number of customers_

 **Customer Lifetime Value (CLV)**: The amount of revenue a customer will bring us for as long as they are a customer.
-Within a specific timeframe, it is equal to the monetary value of a monetised event (i.e. in-app purchase or in-game ad) multiplied by the number of such events a customer will trigger for as long as they are a customer.
+Within a specific timeframe, it is equal to the monetary value of a monetised event (i.e. in-app purchase or in-game ad) multiplied by the number of such events a customer will trigger.

 > _Premium CLV = purchase value × number of purchases_
 >